chef/chef-web-docs/chef_master/source/resource_openssl_ec_private_key.rst

 ``path``
    **Ruby Type:** String | **Default Value:** ``The resource block's name``

-   The path to write the file to it's different than the resource name.
+   An optional property for specifying the path to write the file to if it differs from the resource block's name.

 Common Resource Functionality
 =====================================================